anyulled/architectural-kata/ADR2-microservices-architecture.md

 ## DESCRIPTION
-The current systems consists of several Kiosks on Detroit, which are pairs of Smart Fridges (SFs) and Toast Point Of Sales (POSs), being them two separate service ecosystems, however they'll expand across Michigan, Ohio, and Illinois to hopefully dozens of Kiosks.
+The current systems consists of several Kiosks on Detroit, which are pairs of Smart Fridges (SFs) and Toast Point Of Sales (POSs), being them two separate service ecosystems; however they'll expand across Michigan, Ohio, and Illinois to hopefully dozens of Kiosks.
-The basic architecture is therefore a set of service which we'll have to integrate through our solution by means of reading SF APIs, reading and writing POS APIs: in practice, microservices architecture is not a choice but the facts on the ground.
+The basic architecture is therefore a set of services which we'll have to integrate through our solution by means of reading SF APIs, reading and writing POS APIs: in practice, microservices architecture is not a choice but the facts on the ground.